-I see balance as being the ‘bottom layer’, the founding principle, the model, the least common denominator, the ebb and flow cycle, and the primary pattern of emergent existence.
+Again, I see balance as being the bottom layer, the founding principle, the model, the least common denominator, the ebb and flow cycle, and the primary pattern of emergent existence.
 Whew!
 That’s a mouthful.
 No matter how I look at life, I always come back to balance as a key principle driving the whole shebang.
-For me, the Tao point of view offers the easiest way to sense that.
+For me, the Taoist point of view offers the easiest way to sense that.

-(2) Primal insecurity is another word for fear.
+(1) Primal insecurity is another word for fear.
 Not your ordinary fear, mind you, but rather a deep-rooted sense of the void, loss, death, and entropy.
-See, One who speaks does not know?
+See, What is the root of thought?, p.602.